No. 13 / ChatGPT Citations

 Q.02Why does Bing matter for ChatGPT visibility?

-ChatGPT uses Bing as its search backend when browsing is enabled.
-If your pages do not appear in Bing search results for relevant queries, ChatGPT's browser will not find and retrieve them.
-Bing optimisation is a prerequisite for ChatGPT citation.
+ChatGPT's search feature draws on Bing's index.
+If your pages do not appear in Bing results for relevant queries, ChatGPT's retrieval will not find them.
+Submitting your site to Bing Webmaster Tools and checking your Bing indexation is a prerequisite for ChatGPT citations.

 Chapter 07 / The closing word